Dievturība

-Dievturība is a neopagan movement which is a modern revival of the ethnic religion of the Latvians before Christianization in the 13th century.
+Dievturība is a contemporary continuation of the ethnic religion of the Latvians from what it was before Christianization in the 13th century.
 Adherents call themselves Dievturi (singular: Dievturis), literally "Dievs' keepers", "people who live in harmony with Dievs".
-The movement is mainly based on Latvian folklore, folk songs and Latvian mythology.
+Dievturība is mainly rooted in Latvian folklore, folk songs and Latvian mythology.

-The Dievturi movement was founded in 1925 by Ernests Brastiņš and Kārlis Marovskis-Bregžis.
+Dievturība was systematized in 1925 by Ernests Brastiņš and Kārlis Bregžis.
 It was forcibly suppressed by Soviets in 1940, but lived on in émigré communities and was re-registered in Latvia in 1990.
 In 2016, a social media survey found that 20% of Latvians identified their religious affiliation as "Latvian religion."
 Of those 20%, 81% who declared themselves “dievturis”, 1% “Dievs, Laima, Māra – folk religion”, 9% “latviskā dzīvesziņa (‘Latvian worldview’)”, 6% “a Latvian”, 2% “Latvian ancient belief”, 1% “officially Lutheran but heart-wise Dievturis”).

-Dievturība primarily exists in Latvia but there are also congregations of adherents in the United States, including the Wyoming Synod of the Dievturi in rural Wyoming and Dievsēta, a property in rural Wisconsin where Dievturi holidays and celebrations take place.
+Dievturība primarily exists in Latvia but there are also congregations of adherents in the United States, including the Dievsēta, a property in rural Wisconsin where Dievturi holidays and celebrations take place.